urol-e5/protocols/2020-01-01-Total-Protein-Protocol.md

 3. <a name="Table"></a> **Standard Table**
 **Preparation of Diluted Albumin (BSA) Standards**
+1. Dilute the contents of one Albumin Standard (BSA) ampule into several clean vials, preferably using the same diluent as the samples.
 *These standards can be made during the 4 hour incubation period in the sample preparation section.*
-1. Use the following table as a guide to prepare a set of protein standards.
+2. Use the following table as a guide to prepare a set of protein standards.
 For this project we will use the microplate procedure.
 Diluent is DI water Type II.
 Each vial will be a sterile 1.5 mL microcentrifuge tube.
 Label the cap of the microcentrifuge tube with the Vial ID ("A", "B", etc.).

 | Vial | Volume of Diluent (μL) | Volume of Source of BSA (μL) | Final BSA Concentration (μg/mL) |
 |------|------------------------|------------------------------|---------------------------------|